barryclark/jekyll-now/_posts/2020-07-27-how-gpt3-works-visualizations-animations.md

 title: How GPT3 Works - Visualizations and Animations
 ---

 (Live thread, will be updated with new visuals and polish over the next few days.
-Join [the newsletter](http://eepurl.com/gl0BHL) to get updated when completed)
+Join [the mailing list](http://eepurl.com/gl0BHL) to get updated when completed)

 A trained language model generates text.